 A nightmare in a small kitchen.
 No wonder Prudhomme sold his blackened redfish for $60 a plate when he took his show to New York City in 1983 — that is a breathtaking $130 in today’s dollars.
 Try to find an entree in America that costs $130 today.
 It will take some doing…

 Horrified that he might be associated with the extinction of a popular gamefish, Prudhomme began promoting the blackening of other species, from tuna to catfish.
-As it happens, catfish is ideally suited to this technique.
+As it happens, blackened catfish is every bit as good as redfish.
 And it’s cheap, plentiful and sustainable.
 Definitely a trend I can get behind.

 - 4 catfish fillets or skinless fillets of other fish

 If you don't have Cajun seasoning, mix together:

 - 1/2 to 1 teaspoon cayenne pepper

 - 2 tablespoons sweet paprika